 Although zero-click results are on the rise, the latest research from BrightEdge asserts that both paid and organic traffic are valuable to websites than other means (i.e. display ads, social media marketing).
 According to the study, paid and organic search contributes around 68 percent of quantifiable website traffic.

 In the last 5 years since BrightEdge commenced this study, web traffic generated from organic search has considerably grown.
 2014 data shows how organic search contributed 51 percent to overall web traffic.
 This number grew to 53 percent in 2019 while paid search accounted for 15 percent of total traffic.

 Figures were released in May 2019 covering "thousands of domains and tens of billions of sessions.”
 Direct traffic statistics were excluded from this study.

 BrightEdge also revealed the revenue share of each channel for both general traffic and specific industries.
-Overall the company says that paid and organic search are responsible for 72 per cent of revenues for B2B and the other verticals.
-According to BrightEdge, social media’s average contribution is not even 1 per cent of revenue.
+Overall the company says that paid and organic searches are responsible for 72 percent of revenues for B2B and the other verticals.
+According to BrightEdge, social media’s average contribution is not even 1 percent of revenue.

 There are marketers who might dispute some of the social media findings.
 But assuming the report’s methodology is sound, it strongly affirms the continuing value of organic and paid search.
 Indeed, the sturdy persistence of organic search, in particular, seems to belie the many structural changes in the SERPs that have occurred over the past several years.